 The purpose of interpretation of heritage places is to reveal and explain their significance and to enable that significance to be understood by the people that manage, visit and enjoy that place.
 Interpretation contributes to recognising and retaining the cultural significance of a place through building understanding, awareness and engagement (Burra Charter 2013).
 Successful interpretation can also play an important role in developing the sense of place that is fostered through the protection of heritage sites.
 The scope of interpretation can vary greatly depending on the site.
 Intended audience must be considered, alongside the best possible approach for communicating the place's cultural significance.
-Interpretation must also be considerate of the special connections between people and place, and celebrate these associations where it is considered appropriate.
+Interpretation must also be considerate of the special connections between people and place and celebrate these associations where it is considered appropriate.

-The Williamtown SAP is built on aspirations for empowering the existing future community towards meaningful partnerships, tenant curation, co-design and innovation through collaboration.
-The interpretation of the known and potential sites within the Project Area should be woven into the broad design principles for the SAP and be guided by the same collaborative design approach.
+Consideration should be made for the interpretation of the known and potential sites within the Project Area within the broad design principles for the Williamtown SAP.
 There are many layers of interesting and important historic and cultural significance that can be drawn out from these sites.
-Their location along Cabbage Tree Road presents an opportunity for a heritage walk that ties together the Aboriginal and non-Aboriginal historic landscape and history of the Project Area.

-7.2.2 Opportunities for a Place-Led Approach
+7.2.2 A Sensitive Approach to Heritage Significance